JustinBLDang/Personal-Project/README.md

 3) <strong>2D Shader for character selection</strong>; Morphs to character sprite and creates an outline which can have the outline thickness and color adjusted

-4) <strong>2D Construction System</strong>; Supports 3 types of rooms: Large, medium, and small
+4) <strong>2D Construction System</strong>; Opens a menu containing any Room Object I create, allows player to place them in designated spots

-5) <strong>Rooms</strong>; Using Scriptable Objects, I created a template for a room Object that contains all the information necessary for its' instantiation, function, and   appearance.
+5) <strong>Rooms Object/strong>; Using Scriptable Objects, I created a template for a room Object that contains all the information necessary for instantiation, function, and appearance.

-6) <strong>Level Construction tools</strong>; To build future levels, I created a simple system that allows me to create extremely flexible designs to allow me to design levels as long as rooms remain in the same rectangular shape.
+6) <strong>Level Construction tools</strong>; To build future levels, I created a simple system that allows me to flexibility to place rooms anywhere and build levels without restriction

 Current State: